The 2026 overview of Amazon in Germany

 It’s convenient and trusted – two things German consumers care a lot about.

-Card payments, mobile pay apps, and other newer solutions lag behind these two, mainly because they haven’t built the same level of confidence or familiarity yet.
+✅ Card payments and mobile pay apps lag behind these two, mainly because they have not yet built the same level of familiarity and trust.

-For businesses targeting German customers, offering both PayPal and invoice payment is expected.
-These preferences shape how Germans shop, and ignoring them means leaving money on the table.
+Therefore, for businesses targeting German customers, offering both PayPal and invoice payment is not optional.
+It is expected.

 The best employer in Germany